 stenosis, a narrowing of the blood vessels.

 This study will help to determine how exercise training improves

-blood flow to the muscle of the heart and, thereby, function in the
+blood flow to the heart muscle and aids function in the ischemic

-ischemic heart, which, in turn, aids in getting more blood flow out
+heart, which, in turn, aids in getting more blood flow out to the

 Members included on Heaps’ multidisciplinary team include: Dr.